Emergency Student Loans and How to Get Them

-Emergency student loans are designed to help you pay for those unexpected expenses so you can stay in school and complete your degree.
+Emergency student loans can help you pay for those unexpected expenses so you can stay in school and complete your degree.
 Here’s how they work and how to find them.

 What Are Emergency Student Loans?

-Your tuition bill is due, but your federal loans aren’t disbursed yet.
+Your tuition bill is due, but your federal loans haven’t been disbursed yet.
 The car you use to get to class breaks down.
 Your professor assigns pricey textbooks that cost more than you budgeted.
-Financial emergencies can come in many forms, and emergency student loans may help to keep you on track in spite of unexpected circumstances.
+Financial emergencies can come in many forms, and emergency student loans may help keep you on track despite unexpected circumstances.

 If you’re like many students, your finances are already stretched thin.
 A Trellis Company survey found that 25% of four-year college students ran out of money five or more times in the prior year.

-If an unexpected expense pops up, emergency loans for students can help you cover the expenses and stay in school.
+If an unexpected expense arises, emergency student loans can help you cover the costs and stay in school.
+You can use these loans to pay for things like:

-Emergency student loans are relatively small loans — usually $1,000 or less — with short repayment terms.
-While traditional student loans have repayment terms as long as 20 years, emergency loans typically have to be repaid within a few weeks or months.
+Emergency student loans are relatively small, usually $1,000 or less, with short repayment terms.
+While traditional student loans have repayment terms of 20 years, emergency loans typically must be repaid within a few weeks or months.

-Emergency student loans are usually no-cosigner loans, and they can have low-interest rates.
-However, some lenders charge no interest at all as long as the loan is repaid on time.
+Emergency student loans are usually no-cosigner loans, and they can have low interest rates.
+Some lenders may even charge no interest if you repay the loan on time.

 1. Contact Your School’s Financial Aid Office

-If your student loans are delayed, or a sudden expense comes up, contact your school’s financial aid office.
+If your student loans are delayed or a sudden expense comes up.
 The financial aid representative may have solutions, such as:

-If your personal financial status has changed, or if your family’s financial situation has changed, you may also be able to appeal your financial aid status if you were denied or were not offered very much money initially.
+If your financial status or your family’s financial situation changes, you may also be able to appeal your financial aid status if you were denied or not offered much money initially.

 You can do this by asking your school for a professional judgment of your aid award.
 During this process, an administrator may be able to modify your FAFSA data based on your new circumstances.
 Or your school may determine that extenuating circumstances justify a change to your initial financial aid package.